You're trapped in a blizzard. Do you know what to do next to survive? | KRDO

 Blizzards can happen over a surprisingly wide range of the calendar — just ask these runners caught in a blizzard in October in Utah in 2021.

-And on the first day of winter in 2022, a monster “bomb cyclone” that could induce dangerous blizzards had almost the entire United States on icy pins and needles awaiting to see what happened.
+And on the first week of winter in 2022, a monster “bomb cyclone” with possibly dangerous blizzards had almost the entire United States on icy pins and needles.

 Unless you live in a year-round warm climate and plan to stay there, it’s important to know how winter storms behave, how to avoid and prepare for them, and heaven forbid, what to do in the worst-case scenario.